thevpc/nuts/.dir-template/src/README.md

 This is just enough info to get you up and running ```nuts``` .
 Much more info is available in [nuts documentation website](https://thevpc.github.io/nuts).
-You can have some information also browsing [thevpc.net](https://thevpc.net/nuts/) Even more information will is available via ```nuts help``` once it's installed.
+You can have some information also browsing [thevpc.net](https://thevpc.net/nuts/) Even more information is available via ```nuts help``` once it's installed.

 To check current nuts version
 ```
 nuts --version
 ```

-It should show a result in the format : nuts-api-version/nuts-impl-version
+It should show a result in the format : nuts-api-version/nuts-runtime-version

 ```
 ${{apiVersion}}/${{implVersion}}